 Vegetable grafting can prevent soil diseases, encourage growth in cold temperatures, enhance vigor and make continuous planting possible.
 As environmental issues gain more attention, grafting is becoming even more important, since it conveys benefits without the use of agricultural chemicals.
 Although grafting is a slow process, that is changing with the use of grafting robots.

 The Zen-Noh method also increased the speed of grafting.
-Previously, 400-500 grafts could be made per person per day.
+Previously, 400–500 grafts could be made per person per day.
 The Zen-Noh method made it possible to graft between 1,000 and 1,200 per day.
-In an interview with the author of this article, Itagi emphasized that the plastic tubing was the key to the success of his method.
+In an interview, Itagi emphasized that the plastic tubing was the key to the success of his method.
 He recalled that one day he happened to visit a store that sold screen windows.
-It was the plastic fasteners that kept the screen on the wooden frames gave him the idea.
+It was the plastic fasteners that kept the screen on the wooden frames that gave him the idea.
 New ideas can come in unexpected places!

 Farmers who need solutions are often the best and most appropriate innovators.
 In the case of grafting, a dim light ignited by a farmer over 80 years ago now shines more brightly than the person who invented it could have possibly imagined.

 - Guan, W. and S. Hallett.
 2016.
 Techniques for Tomato Grafting.
 Purdue Extension HO-260-W.

 - Guan, W. and X. Zhao.
 Techniques for Melon Grafting.
 University of Florida Extension HS1257.